likicv/usysml-test-cases/README.md

 | v0.03 (spiral 3) | +`redefines`, +`subsets`, +`specializes` | None yet |

-The idea behind uSysML is that SysML v2 is perfectly decomposable in the sense that it is possible to create a valid SysML v2 models with just a subset of features defined by the SysML v2 specification.
+The idea behind uSysML is that SysML v2 behavrious are perfectly decomposable, in the sense that it is possible to create a valid SysML v2 models with just a subset of features defined by the SysML v2 specification.
 While the objective of this project is to generate test cases and associated discussion that will be useful in any SysML v2 implementation, it is sometimes useful to think of uSysML as a specific implementation of the SysML v2 specification.
-For example, such implementation corresponding to uSysML v0.01 (spiral 1) would have a limited scope that includes only the keywords `package`, `part`, `part def` keywords.
-With just those three keywords it is possible to create quite complex, fully compliant SysML v2 models.
-In other words, a uSysML model would be a valid SysML v2 model, paresable by any complete SysML v2 implementation; however the reverse is not true because the full SysML v2 specification includes many features beyond the scope of uSysML.
+Then the implementation corresponding to uSysML v0.01 (spiral 1) would support the behaviours of the keywords `package`, `part`, `part def` only.
+We note that with just those three keywords it is possible to create quite complex, fully compliant SysML v2 models.
+In other words, every uSysML model should be a valid SysML v2 model, paresable by any complete SysML v2 implementation; however the reverse does not hold, because the full SysML v2 specification includes many features beyond the scope of uSysML.
 The scope of uSysML for each version (or spiral) is fixed for the purpose of test cases and exploring the practical issues relevant to the implementation of the SysML v2 textual notation.

 The following references are used in this work: